wax-office-of-inspector-general/wax-developer/docs/learn/my-cloud-wallet/waxjs/waxjs_use.md

    var pubKeys = wax.pubKeys;
    ```

-   If auto-login is not available, you can easily use the `login()` function to allows users to sign in or sign up using MyCloudWallet.
+   If auto-login is not available, you can easily use the `login()` function to allows users to sign in or sign up using Cloud Wallet .

    ```js
    //normal login.
 Triggers a popup for non-whitelisted dapps